The Peak Hotel

 About 13 years earlier, in 1875, N.J.
 Ede had built a house named Dunheved on the property.
 In 1881, Alexander Findlay Smith, a Scottish former railway man, had petitioned for the right to introduce a funicular railway to Hong Kong.
 The Peak Tram was built and began operations in 1888.
-About the same time, Findlay Smith bought Dunheved from Ede, and opened it as the Peak Hotel.
-(Ede and his family moved next door.)
+About the same time, Findlay Smith bought Dunheved from Ede, and reopened it as the Peak Hotel; Ede and his family moved next door.

 After the Peak Tram opened, Findlay Smith quickly put the Peak Hotel on the market.

-It was sold, and completely rebuilt into an imposing three-story building, reopening in 1890.
+It was sold and completely rebuilt into an imposing three-story building, reopening in 1890.
 It boasted of commodious and well-appointed accommodation, and the hotel was deservedly popular.
-Later, another story was added to make it four stories, and then a two-story annexe with views down to Pok Fu Lam was built.
-A further addition doubled the size of the annexe and added a third story.
-The hotel commanded views of the city and the harbour in one direction, and of Pok Fu Lam facing Lamma Island in the other.
+Later, another story was added to make it four stories, and then a two-story annex with views down to Pok Fu Lam was built.
+A further addition doubled the size of the annex and added a third story.
+The hotel commanded views of the city and Victoria Harbour in one direction, and of Pok Fu Lam facing Lamma Island in the other.

-In 1922 it was bought by the owners of the rival Hong Kong Hotel for HK$ 600,000.
+In 1922, the hotel was bought by the owners of the rival Hongkong Hotel for HK$600,000.
 The hotel's poor construction led to further deterioration.
-It closed in 1936 and in 1938 its fate was finally sealed by a fire.
+It closed in 1936, and in 1938 its fate was finally sealed by a fire.
+Today, the Peak Hotel's former site is occupied by The Peak Galleria complex.